 "GHS Sub Committee" and "Committee of Experts on TDG and GHS" on the website of the UNECE.

 Similar to the European EINECS/ ELINCS inventories, different countries have their own national inventories listing the substances that are authorised in their respective countries.

 Here is a brief overview of the most important inventories:

 The chemical inventory of the Toxic Substances Control Act (TSCA) contains all existing chemical substances that may be manufactured, processed or imported in the USA.
 The TSCA chemical inventory identifies chemical substances as "active" or "inactive".
 As of August 5, 2019, manufacturers and processors must notify the Environmental Protection Agency (EPA) before placing a substance currently classified as inactive in the TSCA inventory back on the market.

 In Canada, these substances are on the Domestic Substances List (DSL).
 In contrast, the Non-Domestic Substances List (NDSL) contains those substances that are on the market in countries outside Canada (e.g. the USA), but not in Canada itself.

-Australia provides the National Industrial Chemicals Notification and Assessment Scheme (NICNAS) online, in New Zealand the substances are listed in the New Zealand Inventory of Chemicals (NZIoC).
+Australia provides the Australian Industrial Chemicals Introduction Scheme (AICIS) online, in New Zealand the substances are listed in the New Zealand Inventory of Chemicals (NZIoC).